 - Dip whole grapes in lightly beaten egg white, then in sugar, and refrigerate until the coating is firm.

 - Serve grapes frozen as a snack.

-Nutrition.
 Grapes contain natural sugars and small amounts of vitamins, minerals, and potassium and are low in sodium.
 Twenty-four fresh grapes, about one cup, contain about 68 calories.

 Also of interest:

 More kitchen tips: